IBM/aspera-cli/docs/README.erb.md

 :............:...........:......:........:...........................:.......................:
 ```

-In order to make further calls more convenient, it is advised to define a <%=prst%> for the servers identification options.
+If you want to use <%=tool%> with another server, and in order to make further calls more convenient, it is advised to define a <%=prst%> for the server's authentication options.
 The following example will:

 * create a <%=prst%>
 * define it as default for "server" plugin